tinohertlein/timesheet-wizard/doc/08_concepts.md

 ## Security

 The Timesheet-Wizard is not available outside AWS.
 The whole workflow is initiated and processed within AWS.
-The only exception is the manual download of generated Excel-files.
+The only exception is the manual download of generated Excel and PDF files.
 This has to be done with a manual login into the AWS console.

 ## Logging